yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > >
 > > 1.
 In total 241 sequences were aligned with up to 7498 bases.
 > > 2.
 The speed-oriented methods, because there are too many sequences (>200) and it would take too long.
 > > 3.
-The height of the bars indicates the degree of sigitmilarity of the bases at this position.
+The height of the bars indicates the sequence conservation at that site.
 > >
 > {: .solution}
 >